(Last updated on February 11th, 2020)

 Pricing… Kaspersky’s suites are more affordable than Norton’s.

-Popularity… Norton holds a higher market share than its rival.
+Popularity… Norton holds a higher market share than its rivals.

 Customer Ratings… Ratings from customer review companies show that both antivirus vendors are on an equal footing in this category.